 A Returnship Can Get You Back to Work

 Returning to work after taking time off to care for young children or ill family members can be a challenge.
 Things may have changed in your field during your time away from the workplace.
 If you neglected to keep your skills and knowledge current, it might be difficult to find a job now that you are ready to restart your career.
-Also, many employers are reluctant to hire applicants whose resumes show lengthy employment gaps even when you can easily explain them.
+Many employers are reluctant to hire applicants whose resumes show lengthy employment gaps even when you can easily explain them.
 A returnship can provide a solution to these problems.

 Returnships are adult internships that are specifically geared toward experienced professionals who are re-entering the workforce after an extended absence.
 Participants typically include parents who have taken a career break for caregiving, but retired military or those who have been out of work because of a temporary illness should also consider these programs.